SoftCircuits/NumberToText/README.md

 ## Overview

 Converts a number to text.
-For example, converts `123.45` to `"One hundred twenty-three and 45/100"`.
+For example, the library would convert `123.45` to `"One hundred twenty-three and 45/100"`.
 Useful for check printing or other cases where you want to display a number as text.

 ## Example